cathylyirang/IDS_701_UDS/Reading.md

 - Why It’s Hard
     - Key assumptions (no baseline differences, no differential responses) typically aren’t directly testable because they involve comparing hypothetical outcomes we don’t observe.
 Hence, domain knowledge and careful study design are essential for claiming true causality.

+## 2 Running and Analyzing Experiments - an end-to-end example

+Step-by-Step Explanation and Answer:
+- The chapter provides an end-to-end example of designing, running, and analyzing a controlled experiment (A/B test) to evaluate the impact of adding a coupon code field on an e-commerce site’s revenue.
+Here’s a structured breakdown of the key concepts and steps:

+1. Hypothesis Formation
+    - Problem: Adding a coupon code field might distract users, reducing revenue.
+    - Hypothesis: “Adding a coupon code field to the checkout page will degrade revenue-per-user for users who start the purchase process.”
+    - Approach: Use a “painted door” (fake feature) to test two UI implementations (Treatment 1 and 2) against the Control (no coupon field).
+2. Metric Selection
+    - Primary Metric: Revenue-per-user normalized by users who started checkout (to reduce noise from unaffected users).
+    - Why?
+Focusing on affected users increases sensitivity.
+Revenue-per-user (not total revenue) accounts for traffic allocation variability.
+3. Statistical Foundations
+    - Null Hypothesis (H₀): No difference in revenue between Control and Treatments.
+    - Significance Threshold: p-value < 0.05 (95% confidence).
+    - Practical Significance: A 1% revenue change is meaningful for business decisions.
+    - Power Analysis: Aim for 80–90% power to detect the 1% change, requiring sufficient sample size.
+4. Experiment Design
+    - Randomization Unit: Users (common choice; alternatives in Chapter 14).
+    - Target Population: All users starting checkout.
+    - Sample Size & Duration:
+        - Calculated via power analysis to detect 1% change.
+        - Run for 1 week to capture day-of-week effects and avoid primacy/novelty biases.
+        - Traffic split: 34% Control, 33% each Treatment.
+5. Running the Experiment
+    - Infrastructure: Ensure proper logging and variant assignment (Chapter 4 details).
+    - Guardrail Metrics (Invariants):
+        - Trust-related: Equal traffic splits, cache-hit rates.
+        - Organizational: Latency (shouldn’t change due to UI tweak).
+6. Data Analysis
+    - Sanity Checks: Verify invariants to confirm experiment validity.
+    - Results (Table 2.1):
+        - Treatment 1: Revenue-per-user dropped 2.8% (p = 0.0003).
+        - Treatment 2: Dropped 7.8% (p = 1.5e-23).
+        - Both statistically and practically significant (confidence intervals exclude zero and exceed 1% threshold).
+7. Decision-Making
+    - Conclusion: Adding a coupon field reduces revenue.
+Decision: Do not launch.
+    - Broader Context:
+        - Costs: Implementing a full coupon system is expensive, and the experiment shows it would harm revenue.
+        - Trade-offs: No conflicting metrics (e.g., engagement vs. revenue).
+        - Risk: High downside (revenue loss) outweighs potential benefits.
+8. General Decision Framework
+    - Use Figure 2.4 to interpret results:
+        1. Not Significant + Not Practical: Abandon/iterate.
+        2. Significant + Practical: Launch.
+        3. Significant but Not Practical: Avoid (costs > gains).
+        4. Inconclusive (Wide CI): Re-run with more power.
+        5. Practical but Not Significant: Re-test for confidence.
+        6. Borderline Practical: Context-dependent (e.g., low cost → launch).
+Key Takeaways
+- Metric Precision: Focus on affected users (checkout starters) to reduce noise.
+- Statistical vs. Practical Significance: Use p-values for confidence, but align thresholds with business impact.
+- Guardrails: Ensure experiment integrity via invariants.
+- Context Matters: Costs, risks, and trade-offs influence decisions beyond pure statistics.

+## 3 threads of internal validity

+General Definition
+- Internal Validity: The extent to which an experiment accurately measures the causal relationship between treatment and outcome, without external confounding factors.
+Threats to Internal Validity
+1. Violations of SUTVA (Stable Unit Treatment Value Assumption)
+    - Units (e.g., users) should not interfere with one another. (independence)
+    - Common violations:
+        - Social networks (spillover effects).
+        - Communication tools (e.g., Skype calls).
+        - Shared resources (e.g., memory leaks affecting both groups).
+        - Two-sided marketplaces (e.g., pricing effects in auctions).
+2. Survivorship Bias 幸存者偏差
+    - Analyzing only those who remain in the study can lead to biased conclusions.
+    - Example: WWII bomber armor—planes that didn’t return were ignored.
+3. Intention-to-Treat (ITT) vs. Selection Bias
+    - ITT accounts for all participants as assigned, regardless of actual participation. 首对齐
+    - Selection bias occurs when only those who complete treatment are analyzed. 尾对齐
+4. Sample Ratio Mismatch (SRM)
+    - Occurs when the actual ratio of Control to Treatment deviates from the intended design.
+    - Common causes:
+        - Browser redirects causing user loss.
+        - Bots handling redirects differently.
+        - Asymmetric user behavior (e.g., bookmarking Treatment pages).
+5. Residual or Carryover Effects
+    - Effects of prior experiments or bugs can persist and affect new results.
+    - Examples:
+        - LinkedIn’s "People You May Know" feature carried over effects.
+        - Cookies storing experiment-related information from previous runs.
+6. Bad Hash Function for Randomization
+    - Weak hashing can lead to imbalanced randomization.
+    - Fix: Use cryptographic hash functions like MD5 or SpookyHash.
+7. Triggering Impacted by Treatment
+    - If treatment influences attributes used for segmentation, biases can occur.
+    - Example: E-mail campaigns targeting "inactive users" may change user activity status.
+8. Time-of-Day Effects
+    - If one variant is sent at a different time than another, results can be biased.
+    - Example: Control emails sent during work hours, Treatment emails after work.
+9. Data Pipeline Issues
+    - Changes in user behavior due to Treatment can affect how data is recorded.
+    - Example: Higher engagement led to bot filtering, reversing observed effects.
+- Key Takeaways for Experimentation
+    - Always check for SRM before trusting results.
+    - Use Intention-to-Treat (ITT) to avoid selection bias.
+    - Ensure randomization integrity with strong hash functions.
+    - Consider carryover effects from previous experiments.
+    - Monitor for data pipeline issues that could skew results.

+## 19 A/A Test
+- Step-by-Step Explanation and Answer:
+    - A/A tests are a critical tool for validating the integrity of an experimentation platform.
+Here's a structured breakdown of their purpose, execution, and implications:

+1. Purpose of A/A Tests
+    - Validation of Statistical Assumptions: Ensure that Type I error rates (false positives) are controlled (e.g., 5% of tests show significance by chance when there’s no effect).
+    - Infrastructure Integrity: Detect biases in traffic allocation, logging, or infrastructure (e.g., caching, redirects, hardware).
+    - Metric Reliability: Verify that metric calculations (e.g., variance, distributions) align with expectations under the null hypothesis.

+2. How to Conduct A/A Tests
+    - Split Traffic: Randomly assign users to two identical variants (e.g., 50% Control, 50% Treatment).
+    - Run Multiple Iterations: Simulate hundreds or thousands of A/A tests (historical data replay can expedite this).
+    - Analyze p-value Distribution:
+        - Expected: Under the null hypothesis, p-values should follow a uniform distribution (e.g., 5% of p-values < 0.05).
+        - Actual: Use histograms and statistical tests (e.g., Kolmogorov-Smirnov) to check uniformity.
+    - Identify Anomalies:
+        - Skewed Distributions: Indicate incorrect variance calculations (Example 1) or outliers (Example 2).
+        - Spikes at Specific p-values: Suggest implementation biases (Example 3) or infrastructure issues (Example 5).

+3. Key Examples and Lessons
+    1. Mismatched Analysis vs. Randomization Units
+        - Issue: Analyzing CTR by page views (unit) when randomizing by users violates independence.
+        - Solution: Use the delta method or bootstrapping for correct variance estimation.
+        - Takeaway: Ensure analysis units match randomization units to avoid inflated Type I errors.
+    2. Early Stopping and Peeking
+        - Issue: Repeated significance testing (peeking) inflates false positives.
+        - Solution: Use sequential testing methods or adjust p-values for multiple comparisons.
+        - Takeaway: Implement strict stopping rules to maintain statistical validity.

+    3. Redirects and Technical Biases
+        - Issue: Redirects introduce latency, bot anomalies, and bookmark contamination.
+        - Solution: Avoid redirects or apply them symmetrically to both variants.
+        - Takeaway: Technical implementation details (e.g., redirects, caching) must not differentially affect variants.

+    4. Unequal Traffic Splits
+        - Issue: Skewed splits (e.g., 10%/90%) bias shared resources (caches) or violate normality assumptions.
+        - Solution: Test with balanced splits or account for unequal variance in analysis.
+        - Takeaway: Validate traffic allocation strategies with A/A tests.

+    5. Hardware/Environmental Differences
+        - Issue: Subtle hardware differences (e.g., server performance) create detectable biases.
+        - Solution: Ensure identical environments for Control and Treatment.
+        - Takeaway: Control extraneous variables to isolate treatment effects.

+4. When A/A Tests Fail: Troubleshooting
+    - Non-Uniform p-values:
+        - Skewed Distributions: Check for unit mismatches (Example 1) or outliers (Example 2).
+Apply robust variance estimation (delta method) or data capping.
+        - Spikes at p ≈ 0.32: Indicates outliers dominating metrics.
+Investigate outlier sources or cap extreme values.
+        - Discrete p-values: Caused by sparse data (e.g., rare events).
+Consider larger sample sizes or alternative metrics.
+    - Continuous Monitoring: Run A/A tests alongside live experiments to catch regressions (e.g., new metrics, infrastructure changes).

+5. Best Practices
+    - Pre-Launch Validation: Run A/A tests before trusting the platform.
+    - Regular Checks: Continuously monitor A/A tests to detect infrastructure/metric drift.
+    - Data Storage: Retain raw data to replay historical tests and validate new methodologies.
+    - Contextual Adjustments: For skewed metrics, use non-parametric tests or transformations (e.g., log, rank).

+Conclusion
+- A/A tests are the cornerstone of trustworthy experimentation.
+They expose flaws in statistical methods, infrastructure, and metric design, ensuring that subsequent A/B tests yield valid results.
+By rigorously applying A/A tests, organizations can avoid costly false discoveries and build confidence in their data-driven decisions.